I just knew I wanted to be a freelancer—I wanted to be my own boss.

 So, my day job is Squarespace web design and training.
 I use the Squarespace website building tool to make sites for clients and pretty much work exclusively with freelancers, micro-businesses, and charities.
 It’s probably about 50% charity work and 50% individuals, or small businesses.

 Half of what I do is the client web design.
 And then the other half of my work is training.
 I do one-to-one training remotely (which I was doing before Covid) and group workshops as well; I prefer to do them in person but I’ve started doing some of those remotely too.

-So far, freelance has definitely delivered in that respect as last year she and her partner were able to move to Anglesey where she now juggles work with her passion for wild swimming and surfing.
+So far, freelancing has definitely delivered in that respect, as last year she and her partner were able to move to Anglesey where she now juggles work with her passion for wild swimming and surfing.

 If there are good waves, I can just go.

-For Katy, it’s not necessarily about growing the business – or taking on staff – but is about building up a secure base of dedicated clients (“true fans”) so the business can support her life and withstand potential downturns or setbacks (like Covid) in the years ahead.
+For Katy, it’s not necessarily about growing the business or taking on staff.
+It's about building up a secure base of dedicated clients (“true fans”) so the business can support her life and withstand potential downturns or setbacks (like Covid) in the years ahead.